 NOTE: If you know of someone with whom you would like to be placed with or placed with you, please contact the Residence Hall Coordinator immediately.
 You may call 937-327-7827 or e-mail email@example.com.

 What If I Don’t Get The Hall and/or Room I Really Wanted?

 Housing assignments are final and moves cannot be made for at least 2 weeks after the double room lottery has concluded on April 9.
 Those wishing to have an opportunity to change their housing assignment, may complete a wait list form and submit it to Connie Manes in the Student Development office, located directly across Alumni Way from the New Residence Hall.
 If the desired change is possible 2-3 weeks after the lottery concludes, you will be contacted to confirm the change.
-Otherwise, notification will occur after August 1, 2015 if the desired space becomes available.
+Otherwise, notification may occur as late as August 2016 if the desired space becomes available.
 If you are not contacted over the summer, you may work with your Area Coordinator after the first 2 weeks of class, and if a space in the room and/or hall has opened, you may coordinate a move with him/her.